 As the internet becomes more ubiquitous the renovation industry has changed.
 Many subcontractors are beginning to market directly to the consumer.
 Many of them feel the designer marketing firms have pressured them far too long and too often.
 They have been getting the short end of stick in the past.
 Many now have their own websites and will quote directly to consumers.
 This has pressured many designer firms to provide better service to justify their higher prices.

 The designer marketing firm concept developed over the last 20 to 30 years.
 Contractors posed as designers to get jobs.
 Design was becoming an important decision consideration.
-Their salesmen were called designers.
+Their designers were no more than glorified salesmen with thegift of the gap.
 These contractors soon became marketers with show flats erected at exhibitions.
 They copied designs from magazines and top interior designers.
 They soon became the mainstream means of carrying out a new home renovations.
-Many of these designer contractors were not formally trained and customers problems were rampant in this industry.
+Most of these designer contractors were not formally trained.
+To secure the deal impossible promises were made .
+Customers problems were rampant in this industry.
 CASE data showed that this industry had the most reported complaints.

 This designer firms very soon focused purely on marketing.
-Their unqualified salesmen were called designers but were also project managers.
+The salesmen were the so called designers but also the project managers as well.
 They were only paid if the client paid up.
-Most are on profit sharing and have no basic pay.
+Most are on profit sharing and have no basic salary.
 Everything was subcontracted and subcontractors were paid last.
 The salesmen were jacks of all trades.
 They knew a little about everything but not a lot about a specific field.
 They promised the moon but on many occasions subcontractors were not agreeable.
 This is when the problems start.

-When you understand how this industry works you can save a lot of money.
+When you understand how this industry works you can save a lot of money and make some serious renovations savings.
 Designer firms mark up from 20 to 50%.
 For a new home renovation this can be a big amount.
 Go direct to a subcontractor and save a fortune.

 - Go for a licensed electrician.
 Don't buy lights from the electrician.
 They are usually more expensive.
 But your lights online.
 Buy Phillips or Osram for down and ceiling lights.
 Forget the rest.